 Some medicines need a pre-approval before you can fill them at a drug store.
 Pre-approvals make sure that the drug is safe and effective and/or drugs not on the preferred drug list.
 Your doctor must submit a prior authorization request.
 We work with Navitus Health Solutions, a pharmacy benefit manager (PBM) to review prior authorization requests.
 Decisions are made within 72 hours.
-A list of prior authorization forms may be found on your online member portal, or at <a href="text-attack-text-at
+A list of prior authorization forms may be found on your online member portal, or at txstarchip.navitus.com under "Prior Authorization Forms."